-Michael Gove is Chancellor of the Duchy of Lancaster and MP for Surrey Heath.
+Michael Gove is the Secretary of State for Levelling Up, Housing & Communities and the Member of Parliament for Surrey Heath.

 Michael first served as Shadow Housing Minister followed by Shadow Secretary of State for Children, Schools and Families (2007).
 He was appointed Secretary of State for Education (2010-2014) by David Cameron in the 2010 coalition Government and also served as Chief Whip (2014-2015) and Lord Chancellor & Secretary of State for Justice (2015-2016).